 In spite of recent changes to the actual crime statistics, Utahns hold onto running jokes about cities like Sandy or Ogden.
 This well-known phenomenon means that coworkers and friends in the state are likely to take shots at your new city if you move there, and some people might actually be hesitant to visit you at your home.

 Most of Sandy’s reputation is just a holdover from slightly more questionable times, but some of the concerns are valid.
-Neighborhood Scout does report that Sandy only scored a 12/100 for crimeOpens in a new tab., which means that it’s only safer than only 12% of US cities.
+Neighborhood Scout does report that Sandy only scored a 12/100 for crime, which means that it’s only safer than only 12% of US cities.
 Property crime is the biggest problem, with petty theft and vandalism happening regularly, but more severe crimes like shootings do happen.

 If you choose to move to Sandy, make sure to check crime-watching websites for the safety of your neighborhood.
 It’s always better to make an educated decision.
 If you live right beside South Salt Lake, you’re more likely to have an issue than if you live near Draper.